matt-cook/corpchaps.com/get-started/become-a-corporate-chaplain.md

 Included at no additional cost, this Microsoft Word document is a modifiable template that outlines the services offered by a traditional Chaplain Assistance Program.
 You can adapt this document to meet your needs and use it when explaining your chaplaincy services to potential client companies.

 ### Take the first step now!
-A rewarding new career is within reach.
+A rewarding new career is within reach for only $45.00.
 Just click on the “Buy Now” button below and get started!

 *Please note that this ebook is available only as a PDF download.
 It is not available in Kindle, ePub, or hard-copy format.*